joshhaug/joshhaug.github.io/_posts/2016-10-04-about-this-site.md

 > The built-in support for code blocks produced ugly horizontal scroll bars.
 To add functionality for code wrapping, I went to `_sass/_code.scss`, found the block that started with `pre {` and added in `white-space: pre-wrap;`, which did the trick.
 If you're on mobile, however, the code blocks are gonna look ugly.

+**How did you set up SSL?**

+> SSL is not enabled automatically for GitHub pages.
+To get https working, I followed the instructions on [this blog post](https://sheharyar.me/blog/free-ssl-for-github-pages-with-custom-domains/).

 -----
 [^fn-aerodyn]: In case you're interested, the aerodynamic diameter of a particle is the diameter of a spherical particle with the same settling velocity as the irregular particle.
 This particle is assumed to have a density p₀ = 1000 kg/m³ where Ꭓ represents the correction factor.